Sustainability: Issues around economic growth

-In order to resolve tradeoffs between economic growth and environmental conservation, the concept of eco-economic decoupling has been proposed.
-The idea would be to "decouple environmental bads from economic goods as a path towards sustainability".
+Eco-economic decoupling is an idea to resolve tradeoffs between economic growth and environmental conservation.
+The idea is to "decouple environmental bads from economic goods as a path towards sustainability".
 This would mean "using less resources per unit of economic output and reducing the environmental impact of any resources that are used or economic activities that are undertaken".
-Pressure on the environment can be measured by the intensity of pollutants emitted.
-Decoupling can then be measured by following changes in the emission intensity associated with economic output.
-Examples of absolute long-term decoupling are rare, but some industrialized countries have decoupled GDP growth from both production and, to a lesser extent, consumption-based CO_{2} emissions.
-However, even in this example, decoupling alone is not sufficient and needs to be complemented by "sufficiency-oriented strategies and strict enforcement of absolute reduction targets".
+The intensity of pollutants emitted makes it possible to measure pressure on the environment.
+This in turn makes it possible to measure decoupling.
+This involves following changes in the emission intensity associated with economic output.
+Examples of absolute long-term decoupling are rare.
+But some industrialized countries have decoupled GDP growth from production- and consumption-based CO_{2} emissions.
+Yet, even in this example, decoupling alone is not enough.
+It is necessary to accompany it with "sufficiency-oriented strategies and strict enforcement of absolute reduction targets".

-A 2020 meta-analysis of 180 scientific studies found that there is "no evidence of the kind of decoupling needed for ecological sustainability" and that "in the absence of robust evidence, the goal of decoupling rests partly on faith".
-The possibilities for decoupling and thus the feasibility of green growth have been questioned.
-It has been argued that decoupling on its own will not sufficiently reduce environmental pressures, but needs to include the issue of economic growth.
-Adequate decoupling is currently not taking place due to rising energy expenditure, rebound effects, problem shifting, the underestimated impact of services, the limited potential of recycling, insufficient and inappropriate technological change, and cost-shifting.
+One study in 2020 found no evidence of necessary decoupling.
+This was a meta-analysis of 180 scientific studies.
+It found that there is "no evidence of the kind of decoupling needed for ecological sustainability" and that "in the absence of robust evidence, the goal of decoupling rests partly on faith".
+Some experts have questioned the possibilities for decoupling and thus the feasibility of green growth.
+Some have argued that decoupling on its own will not be enough to reduce environmental pressures.
+They say it would need to include the issue of economic growth.
+There are several reasons why adequate decoupling is currently not taking place.
+These are rising energy expenditure, rebound effects, problem shifting, the underestimated impact of services, the limited potential of recycling, insufficient and inappropriate technological change, and cost-shifting.

-The decoupling of economic growth from environmental deterioration is difficult because environmental and social costs are not generally paid by the entity that causes them, and are therefore not expressed in the market price.
-For example, the cost of packaging may be factored into the price of a product, but the cost of disposing of that packaging may not.
-In economics, such factors are considered externalities, in this case a negative externality.
-Usually, externalities are either not covered at all or left to be addressed by government action or by local governance.
+The decoupling of economic growth from environmental deterioration is difficult.
+This is because the entity that causes environmental and social costs does not generally pay for them.
+So the market price does not express such costs.
+For example, the cost of packaging into the price of a product. may factor in the cost of packaging.
+But it may omit the cost of disposing of that packaging.
+Economics describes such factors as externalities, in this case a negative externality.
+Usually, it is up to government action or local governance to deal with externalities.

+For highly developed nations, sustainable practices and climate policies "often lead to conflicts between short-term economic interests and long-term environmental goals."
+However, for developing countries, efforts to address climate change are limited by their financial resources.
+To effectively advance sustainability, solutions need to focus on "fostering political commitment, enhancing inter-agency coordination, securing adequate funding, and engaging diverse stakeholders to overcome these challenges."

-Some examples of potential incorporation of environmental and social costs and benefits into economic activities include: taxing the activity (the polluter pays); subsidizing activities with positive effects (rewarding stewardship); and outlawing particular levels of damaging practices (legal limits on pollution).
+There are various ways to incorporate environmental and social costs and benefits into economic activities.
+Examples include: taxing the activity (the polluter pays); subsidizing activities with positive effects (rewarding stewardship); and outlawing particular levels of damaging practices (legal limits on pollution).